levibostian/iOSBlanky/Pods/SwiftOverlays/README.md

 ## Other Projects

-[StarryStars](https://github.com/peterprokop/StarryStars) - iOS GUI library for displaying and editing ratings.
+- [StarryStars](https://github.com/peterprokop/StarryStars) - iOS GUI library for displaying and editing ratings.
+- [AlertyAlert](https://github.com/peterprokop/AlertyAlert) - AlertyAlert is a nice and fluffy iOS alert library for all your alerty needs.